High dividend stocks appeal to many investors living off dividends in retirement because their high yields provide generous income.

 Dominion is taking a bit of a gamble on this deal but couldn’t pass up the opportunity to acquire a set of otherwise quality assets at a bargain price.
 In fact, The Wall Street Journal noted that Dominion is paying around $7.4 billion (excluding debt) for a company that would have cost it closer to $14 billion last summer with a similar deal premium.

-If regulators sign off on Dominion’s proposal, it would lift away significant uncertainty and add an attractive core utility franchise to the company’s regulated footprint.
+If regulators sign off on Dominion’s proposal (SCANA shareholders voted to merge with Dominion in July 2018), it would lift away significant uncertainty and add an attractive core utility franchise to the company’s regulated footprint.
 Specifically, Dominion’s base of regulated electric and gas customers would grow by 27% and 40%, respectively.

 Despite the company’s high payouts and its assumption of SCANA’s debt, Dominion expects the deal to be immediately accretive (i.e. it will boost earnings per share) once it closes in the third quarter of 2018.
 Management believes Dominion’s 2017-2020 EPS compound annual growth rate will also rise to at least 8% from a previous range of 6% to 8%, and the outlook for 10% annual dividend growth through 2020 remain intact.